lnfernux/lnfernux.github.io/_posts/2022-09-11-AzureActiveDirectory-GeneralHardening.md

 All users can by default register new app registrations, so attackers can use app registrations to pivot inside the organization after gaining initial access.
 You can use the aforementioned o365-attack-toolkit, but now the app registration will originate from inside the organization which means the chance users click it will increase drastically.

-As mentioned above, allowing users to consent to apps from verified customers also allows users to consent to app registrations from your own organization - leaving us vulernable to this attack path.
+As mentioned above, allowing users to consent to apps from verified customers also allows users to consent to app registrations from your own organization - leaving us vulnernable to this attack path.

 ## Fix - internal app registration